development-workflow

 Quality Assurance:

-- Ensuring code review standards are met
+- Ensuring two-stage review (spec compliance first, then code quality) standards are met

 - Validating tests and requirements before implementation